axone-protocol/docs/docs/whitepaper/token-model.md

 ### Bonding Curve 101 Model

 A bonding curve describes the relationship between the price and supply of an asset.
 It is a mathematical concept modelling the idea that the price of an asset (with a limited quantity) increases slightly for subsequent buyers with each purchase.
 The reasoning behind the increase in price is that the freely available supply is reduced with every unit that is acquired.
 The mechanism of a bonding curve rewards the earliest investors with higher profits.
-The basic idea behind the concept of a bonding curve is quite intuitive: the supply of a token determine its price.
+The basic idea behind the concept of a bonding curve is quite intuitive: the supply of a token determines its price.
 The price increases when the number of distributed tokens increases and vice versa.

 Each dataset or service has a bonding curve on which curation shares are minted when a Curator decides to add a signal.
 The bonding curve is the same for all items.
 These curves are designed in such a way that the mint price of a curation share increases linearly with the number of shares left to mint.
 Which means that for each share minted, it will get more expensive to purchase a share (conversely, for each share burned, the price will be lower).